vogdb/webpack-multiple-entry-example/Readme.md

 ### Notes
 1. Hack around entry.
 I had to wrap them into arrays to deal with the bug "dependency to an entry point is not allowed" https://github.com/webpack/webpack/issues/300.
+2. Pay attention to how the images url are put inside `.less` files.
+The details are here https://github.com/webpack/css-loader#usage.